Privacy Policy

 i) Right to withdraw data protection consent

 You shall have the right granted by the European legislator to withdraw your consent to processing of your personal data at any time.
-If you wish to exercise the right to withdraw the consent, you may, at any time, contact any employee of Vonder.
+If you wish to exercise the right to withdraw the consent, you may, at any time, contact our DPO or designated privacy contact.

 Data protection for applications and the application procedures